marefati110/strapi-plugin-elastic/README.md

     await strapi.elastic.migrateModels({
       conditions: {
         updated_at_gt: updateTime,
-        /* to utilise Draft/Publish feature & migrate only published articles you can add following in conditions
+        /* to utilise Draft/Publish feature & migrate only published entities you can add following in conditions
         */
         _publicationState: 'live'